go-goyave/goyave/docs_src/src/guide/basics/routing.md

 #### Route.GetFullURI

-Get the URI of this route.
+Get the full URI of this route.

 Note that this URI may contain route parameters in their définition format.
 Use the request's URI if you want to see the URI as it was requested by the client.